 Its double dedication remains unique among City churches and dates from 1460.
 The church we see today follows the form of Wren’s post-Great Fire design for a Greek Cross, a square within a square, and boasts a superb acoustic.

 Notable connections to the church include the Percys, Earls (and now Dukes) of Northumberland, the most prominent family in the parish during the medieval period; and Sir James Drax (1662) whose bust sits within the church.
 Famous past parishioners have included the poet John Milton; John Bunyan, author of Pilgrim's Progress; and John Wesley, founder of Methodism, who preached twice at the church in 1738.

 The blitz of 1940 left the church with only the shell and tower remaining, and extensive restoration followed using fittings from other city churches.

 Following the war, the parish was amalgamated with St Vedast alias Foster and the church was designated a Grade I listed building in 1950.
 From 1966 St Anne and St Agnes was rededicated and leased for use by the Lutheran congregations where a strong musical tradition developed, notably its Bach Vespers.
 The VOCES8 Foundation took over the building in June 2013 when it was brought back into the Anglican Foundation.

-The Church is now the centre of a busy outreach programme serving the local community; see Events for more info.
+The Church is now the centre of a busy education programme serving the local community; see Events for more info.